Akurasix/vnn-archive/README.md

-# vnn-archive
+# VNN Archive

-Archive for VNN as a static website.
+Archive of VNN as a static website.

+This repository is live at https://www.vocaloidnews.net/.